LIS

 2. Placing agencies within 72 hours following the resident's admission; and

 3. Legal guardians within 72 hours following the resident's admission.
-This requirement does not apply when a state psychiatric hospital is evaluating a child's treatment needs as provided by the Code of Virginia.
+The requirements of this subsection do not apply when a state psychiatric hospital is evaluating a child's treatment needs as provided by the Code of Virginia.

 C. When substantive revisions are made to policies and procedures governing management of resident behavior, written information concerning the revisions shall be provided to: